 WRC’s Michelle Brané Discusses on MSNBC Dangers Children Arriving at the US-Mexico Border Face During the COVID-19 Pandemic

-Michelle Brané, senior director of WRC’s Migrant Rights and Justice Program, spoke with Alicia Menendez on MSNBC about how unaccompanied children at the US-Mexico border are fleeing violence that has exacerbated during the global COVID-19 pandemic.
+Michelle Brané, senior director of WRC’s Migrant Rights and Justice Program, spoke with Alicia Menendez on MSNBC on April 19, 2020 about how unaccompanied children at the US-Mexico border are fleeing violence that has exacerbated during the global COVID-19 pandemic.
 She also discussed how detention centers have put the safety of asylum seekers and the workers monitoring them at risk due to COVID-19.

 “What we’ve seen is that the administration has taken advantage of this moment to ‘expel’ — in their own words — ‘expel’ children and anyone seeking asylum at our border.
 COVID-19 did not eliminate the dangers people are fleeing.
 Those dangers continue.
 So when we ‘expel’ vulnerable asylum seekers, including unaccompanied children, we are throwing them right back into those dangers. … Traffickers, kidnappers, cartels are waiting right there at the border and that’s why we’ve seen these kidnappings and these dangers go up.”

-In The New York Times, WRC’s Michelle Brané speaks on the importance of having precautions in place for children deported from the US in an article on how the US is deporting thousands of people during the COVID-19 pandemic, including some people who are sick and children traveling alone.
+In The New York Times on April 18, 2020, WRC’s Michelle Brané speaks on the importance of having precautions in place for children deported from the US in an article on how the US is deporting thousands of people during the COVID-19 pandemic, including some people who are sick and children traveling alone.

 “When you send kids back without any precautions, without any screening, you create a situation in which traffickers, smugglers and people who want to take advantage of them are literally waiting for them in these border towns.”